JaimeSampedroMarcos/distributed-containers/kubernetes/stateless/README.md

                                this deployment through google cloud with the following command: "gcloud compute addresses create helloweb-ip"
      - hellodemo-ingress-nodeport.yaml: Ingress YAML equivalent to the previous one by defining a nodeport to be acceded from outside.
                                         Deploy one ingress file or the other.

-- rancher:
-  Contains the Infrastructure as code resources to provision one Rancher instance.